What is Right to Shop?

 Right to Shop empowers patients by rewarding them when they seek out high-value care.
 It is pro-patient as it lowers healthcare costs, improves patient care, contains out-of-pocket costs and increases patient access.
 Right to Shop patients gain transparency tools that pay them an incentive when they seek high-value care.

 Right To Shop also empowers patients with the knowledge they need to make smart choices about how and where they consume health care.
-They’re given tools to find the best value examples of tragic heros providers and, when they choose those options, they get a share of the savings – in cash.
+They’re given tools to find the best value providers and, when they choose those options, they get a share of the savings – in cash.

 It’s is so easy, even a caveman can use it.
 Here’s how Right To Shop works: